Kushuh/kushuh-react-utils/README.md

 ✅ Empty node lists are allowed.

 ✅ Null nodes are allowed.
-Note they will be removed from the results.
+Note they will be removed from the results in a Node Array.

-✅ Single children can be a single element,or an array of one element.
+✅ Single children can be a single element, or an array of one element.

 #### setStateAsync